509 – Student Behavior and Discipline

-A transcript and/or tape recording shall be made of the hearing.
+Minutes and an audio recording shall be made of the hearing.

 At the time of suspension or expulsion, the Board may determine whether the student should have access to alternative programs or whether the student should be excluded from all programs of the District.